Vintage Carriages Trust (VCT)

 A time came for the Dinting site to be vacated and in the late 1980s the Society moved to Ingrow West and took over the old Midland Railway goods shed.
 Since 1990, volunteer members of the ‘Bahamas’ Locomotive Society transformed the original building into two distinct areas.
 The Museum houses the BLS collection of items of railway interest and two of their steam locomotives ‘Nunlow’ and ‘Tiny’.
 The Workshop area provides for the maintenance and overhaul of locomotives and rolling stock.
 Visitors to the Museum are able to view the Workshop from the upper gallery.

-‘Bahamas’ is currently nearing the end of a lottery funded overhaul to return this wonderful express locomotive to the main line in 2018.
+‘Bahamas’ was the subject of a lottery funded overhaul to return this wonderful express locomotive to the main line.
+This was completed in 2018 with 45596 returning to the mainline in February 2019 and can be seen on occasional work on the KWVR .

-Pride of place in the BLS collection, other than ‘Bahamas’, is the National Trust’s LNWR ‘Coal Tank’ 1054 which can be seen at the head of the Railway’s summer Vintage Trains, galas and very occasionally on lightly loaded service trains.
+Pride of place in the BLS collection, other than ‘Bahamas’, is the National Trust’s LNWR ‘Coal Tank’ 1054.
+Following overhaul the locomotive could be seen at the head of the KWVR’s vintage train but was withdrawn from service in 2019 to await its next overhaul back to operational condition.

-The Museum aims to open on all days when trains are operating on the Worth Valley line, including most Saturdays, weekdays, Bank Holiday weekends, and Sundays throughout the year.
-Visitors to the Keighley & Worth Valley Railway who hold a Rover Ticket can gain access to the Museum free of charge, otherwise a small entrance fee.
+The Museums open everyday throughout the year (except Christmas Day).
+Visitors to the Keighley & Worth Valley Railway who hold a Rover Ticket can gain access to Rail Story free of charge, otherwise a small entrance fee is charged.